dennisbyington/goblet_gobblers/README.md

 A pdf of the board games rules can be found in this directory: goblet_gobblers_rules.pdf

 Additional rules can be found here: https://docs.racket-lang.org/games/gobblet.html

+# Usage

+Default play is 2 random players.
+You may choose to make X or O a human player.
+X always goes first (regardless if human or not).

+The final state is always shown and final state utility is always returned (int).

+Human players are shown the game state before each move.
+May chose verbose to display state information at each move and also show board during random player moves

+    usage: main.py [-h] [-X str] [-O str] [-v]

+    options:
+      -h, --help     show this help message and exit -X str         Player type for X: "human" or "random" (default: random) -O str         Player type for O: "human" or "random" (default: random) -v, --verbose  Print verbose game information (default: False)

 # Data structures